jkundycki/Capstone/MNIST/README.md

 ## Future Work

-For my future work, I would like to create a GAN to generate faces as shown above.
+For my future work, I would like to create a GAN to generate faces.
 The added complexity of the images will pose new challenges with which to improve my knowledge of GANs.
 I hope to use this new technology in my field of work if ever it is applicable.